 Clinical Nutrition (HOND-CNU) 34-credit option for Registered Dietitians and RD-eligible individuals.
 See full program description here.

-Foods and Nutrition (HOND-FNU) 34-credit option only for applicants who hold a health care credential (RD, RN, MD, DDS, RPh) and are interested in nutrition but not interested in become licensed.
+Foods and Nutrition (HOND-FNU) 34-credit option only for applicants who hold a health care credential (RD, RN, MD, DDS, RPh) and are interested in nutrition but not interested in becoming licensed.
 See full program description here

 - FOOD STUDIES